 (i) As per section 232, for effecting the amalgamation or reconstruction of two or more companies, an application shad be made to the Tribunal under section 230, and the scheme for amalgamation or reconstruction shall be approved as per the provisions contained in section 230.
 As per section 230, the scheme is required to be approved by a majority of the members, who are present and voting, and such majority of members must also be the members representing 3/4th in the value of members present and voting at the meeting.
-In other words, the scheme requires approval of more than 50% of the number of members who hold at least 75% of the value of shares.
-It is to be noted that members not present in the meeting or present in the meeting but abstaining from voting (viz. remaining neutral) are not to be counted.
+In other words, the scheme requires approval of more than 50% of the number of members must also be noted that members not present in the meeting or present in the meeting but abstaining from voting (viz. remaining neutral) are not to be counted.
 Voting by proxy shall be permitted, provided a proxy in the prescribed form duly signed by the person entitled to attend and vote at the meeting is filed with the company at its registered office not later than 48 hours before the meeting.
 However, a minor shall not Se appointed as a proxy.